maxisam/ngx-clipboard/README.md

 # ngx-clipboard , F.K.A [angular2-clipboard](https://www.npmjs.com/package/angular2-clipboard)

-From 6.0.0, there is no dependency anymore.
+From 6.0.0, there is no other JS dependency anymore.
 Just Angular.

 It works with angular version 2.0.0 and up